AH-SALAH/movstats/README.md

-## 🚀 Deployment <a name = "deployment"></a>
+!!!### 🚀 Deployment <a name = "deployment"></a>

-It can be deployed any wheres staticly as there is no ssr used.
+It can be deployed any where staticly as there is no ssr used. deployed on vercel <a href="https://movstats.vercel.app/">App</a>

-## ✍️ Authors <a name = "authors"></a>
+##### ✍️ Authors <a name = "authors"></a>

 - [@AH-SALAH](https://github.com/AH_SALAH)

-## 🎉 Acknowledgements <a name = "acknowledgement"></a>
+!!!## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-blocks had been met through.
+Challenges had been met through.

 - getting charts do its drawing correctly from the first time.
 - dealing  with redux toolkit new syntax.

 #### 🎈  Enhancement proposed <a name = "acknowledgement"></a>

 may as TODO
 - Add persistant to the redux store\
-or may use reactQuery/swr to utilize the cache their cache mechanizm.
+or may use reactQuery/swr to utilize their cache mechanizm.
 - Change the carousel auto scroll functionality to normal to enhance perf in details page.
 - maybe converting to typescript.
 - Add some tests.
-- it's a demo assess but maybe UI enhancement.
+- it's a demo assess but sure UI enhancement.
 - dockerizing the app.

+*commits had been forgotten to be done frequently through this demo.

 Thank you.